AdobeDocs/campaign.en/help/v8/send/interaction.md

     * **Design environment**: environment in which offers are created and/or typology rules are defined (rules that will determine the offers to present or not present to a targeted person).
 The table of individuals that will be targeted by the offers and the table for storing all offer propositions are also defined in this.
 The **[!UICONTROL Design environment]** node contains offer space sub-folders, pre-defined filters and offer categories.
 For every **[!UICONTROL Design environment]** there is one corresponding read-only **[!UICONTROL Live environment]**, generated from this same **[!UICONTROL Design environment]**.
     * **Live environment**: environment linked to a **[!UICONTROL Design environment]**.
 It contains read-only offers whose content and eligibility have been approved via the **[!UICONTROL Design environment]**.
 They are to be selected to be presented on a Web site or inserted into a message.

 * **Offer space**: folder defining the location where the offer is exposed.
 Defining a space lets you specify the channel used, specify whether or not it can be used in unitary mode (by default: only in batch mode), build the content of the offer using rendering functions, and specify the offer of the offers presented.
-A space is an interface between the channel and the offer engine.
+A space is an interface between the channel and the Offer engine.

-  >[!IMPORTANT]
+  >[!CAUTION]
   >
   >An offer space is not a communication channel, it coincides with a specific exposition location on the channel.
 For example, offers exposed on a website can occupy two spaces on the same page.
 In this case, we will then have two spaces for the same channel.
   >